hawkw/hawkw.github.io/notes/_drafts/background-task.md

 ### The Backround Future

 Now, we can implement `Future` for the `SumBackground` struct.
-The `Future` implementation for a background task is typically fairly simple: poll the receive side of the request channel and respond to each incoiming request.
+The `Future` implementation for a background task is typically fairly simple: poll the receive side of the request channel and respond to each incoming request.
 We continue polling as long as there are more requests.
 If polling the request channel returns `Async::NotReady`, that means there are currently no more requests coming in, so we yield until we are polled again.
 If the request stream has ended (i.e., polling the channel returns `Async::Ready(None)`), this indicates that all the request handles have been dropped, in which case the background task can finish.

 ```rust
 use futures::{Async, Future, Poll, Stream};